 IOM3 congratulates the winners of the 2020 IOM3 Awards, Medals and Prizes, as listed below.
-It was planned to present the awards in the last quarter of 2020 but under the continuing pandemic we will be making alternative arrangements for award presentations as soon as circumstances permit.
+It was planned to present the awards in the last quarter of 2020 but under the continuing pandemic this was unfortunately not possible and were presented virtually.

 Prof David Anthony Worsley, Swansea University

 Prof David Anthony Worsley is Head of the Materials Research Centre at Swansea University and also currently Research Director of the SPECIFIC IKC.
 This encompasses a £50m research and delivery portfolio for functional coatings applied to construction materials.

 Dave was Director of the Steel Training Research and Innovation Partnership, (STRIP) a £8m ESF and Industry funded research and training programme, which over a 6-year period provided training for more than 120 technologists at postgraduate level.
 This partnership was supported by around 22 companies with international presence but a footprint in Wales including Tata, BASF, Akzo Nobel, and Vale INCO.
 Dave Worsley is the author and co-author of 124 refereed scientific publications on coated product development.

 Prof Alicia El Haj FREng FRSB FEAMBES, University of Birmingham

 Prof Alicia El Haj is a leading figure in regenerative medicine and has been involved in bringing together interdisciplinary groups within biomedicine, physical sciences and engineering in the Healthcare sector.